codetojoy/golden-code-block/README.md

 # golden-code-block

-Both Java and Groovy adopted the `var` keyword in recent years, so I wondered if there is a "golden" code block that works across several languages.
+Both Java and Groovy adopted the `var` keyword in recent years, so I wondered if there is a "golden"/polyglot code block that works across several languages.

 Consider this: